felixwallis/genei-notepad-google-docs-exporter/README.md

 # Setup
 ## Packages
-GNGDE uses the packages outlined in the [requirements.txt](requirements.txt) file.
+GNGDE uses the packages listed in the [requirements.txt](requirements.txt) file.
 Run `pip install -r requirements.txt` to install these packages on your local machine.

 ## OpenAI API
 GNGDE requires an OpenAI API key which can be accessed [here](https://beta.openai.com/account/api-keys).
 In the route directory of this project, create a file called openai_credentials.json with a field `API_Key`.
 Paste your OpenAI API key into this field.
 The file should look like this: